 Prickly lettuce may be mistaken for dandelion, at the rosette stage, or for sow-thistles at any stage.
-All of these species are members of the sunflower family, contain milky latex, and produce numerous wind-dispersed seeds.
+All of these species are members of the sunflower family, contain a milky latex and produce numerous wind-dispersed seeds.
 Prickly lettuce is an annual weed growing from 1 to 5′ in height.
 Prickly lettuce has a deep tap root which will exude a milky sap.
 The leaves are alternate, clasp the stem, and are deeply lobed with spiny margins.
 The leaves have a row of spines along the mid-vein of the lower surface which is a distinguishing characteristic of this plant.

 Prickly lettuce is drought tolerant and can have detrimental effects on crop value and harvesting efficiency of wheat.
 The flower buds can be difficult to screen out of grain, resulting in discounted prices.
 The sticky white latex in the stems can clog harvesting equipment and raise the moisture content of the grain.

 Mechanical: Seedlings and rosettes of prickly lettuce are easily controlled by cultivation.
-Mowing of rosettes is not an effective control practice, because leaves lie close to the soil surface.
-If mowing occurs after stem elongation the plant will simply produce new stems and flowers.
+Mowing of rosettes is not an effective control practice because leaves lie close to the soil surface.
+If mowing occurs after stem elongation the plant will simply produce new stems and flowers

 Biological: Sheep and goats enjoy feeding on prickly lettuce and will devour whole fields of this weed.

 Prickly lettuce is resistant to Group II herbicides in the northwestern United States (ID, OR, WA) and Australia.
 In some regions of the Pacific Northwest, prickly lettuce has become resistant to specific synthetic auxins (2,4-D, dicamba and MCPA).